BIOGRAPHY of Mary todd Lincoln

 Controversy and tragedy marked Mary Todd Lincoln’s life in the White House.
 Many felt she was a rustic from the “west."
 Some assumed that as a member of a slave-holding family, she had Confederate sympathies.
 Indeed several of Mary’s siblings supported the Confederacy through marriage or military service.
 Not surprisingly, divided loyalties in the Todd family fueled much controversy in the nation’s press.

 Mary’s own behavior sometimes alienated those who might have sympathized with her situation.
 Critics denounced her expenditures on the White House as extravagant, even scandalous, in time of war.
-Displays of temper sometimes overshadowed her valuable work on behalf of contraband slaves and wounded soldiers.
+Displays of temper sometimes overshadowed her valuable work on behalf of wounded soldiers and support of the Contraband Relief Association.

 Yet few denied that Mary Todd Lincoln suffered greatly in the White House.
 The pressures and anxieties of the war were unrelenting.
 Mary watched her husband age under the strain.
 In early 1862, when their eleven-year-old son Willie died from typhoid fever, Mary was prostrate with grief.
 The heaviest blow fell on April 14, 1865.
 Abraham’s assassination at Ford’s Theatre was a shock from which Mary never recovered.